Can microneedling cause scars or make the skin worse?

 Is microneedling safe for long-term use?

-When should one discontinue microneedling?
+When should you stop microneedling?

 Summary – can microneedling make the skin worse?